dougbtv/docker-asterisk/high-availability/README.md

 If you'd like [another reference about Kamailio using keepalived, I highly recommend this article](http://blog.unicsolution.com/2015/01/kamailio-high-availability-with.html?m=1).

 To be a truely active-active cluster -- we need one thing that's not covered right now is replicated dialogue state.
 In order to achieve it, typically one also wants to back the Kamailio cluster with a redundant database.
-Database redundancy is a whole 'nother beast on it's own, and isn't necessarily appropriate in this demonstration, where we're looking to focus primarily on VoIP connections.
+Database redundancy is a whole 'nother beast on it's own, and isn't necessarily appropriate in this demonstration, where we're looking to focus primarily on a platform for HA Asterisk, but, as usual, there's always more.
+Database redundancy isn't rocket science, but, it is indeed bigger than a breadbox.
 This setup should give you a framework on which to build this additional components.

 A couple things to look at: